manhmanh2002/AI-bot/README.md

 - Give me directions -> Starting Location -> Destination Location

 ## Translator
-- Translate a sentence -> "Hello, how are you?" -> Hindi
+- Translate a sentence -> "Hello, how are you?" -> Vietnamese

 ## Smart Dictionary
 - What is the definition of Machine Learning?